 Reproduction

 Yellow soapfish typically spawn in pairs, laying their eggs on a hard substrate such as a rock or coral.
-The male fish will guard the eggs until they hatch.
+The male fish guards the eggs until they hatch.

-The juvenile yellow soapfish’s appearance transforms.
-Initially, you can spot a dark vertical stripe running down their bodies.
-However, as they mature, they lose this stripe and develop the bright yellow coloration of the adult yellow soapfish.
+The juveniles initially have a dark vertical stripe running down their bodies.
+As they mature, they lose this stripe and develop the bright yellow coloration of the adult yellow soapfish.

 Threats